-Leave no-one behind!
+🎾 Leqve no-one behind!

 The 2019 theme for World Down Syndrome Day is "Leave No-one Behind!".
-Design a gym hall wondered obstacle course and with mixed ability groupings make sure each group finds a way to complete the wondered obstacle safely and together through support, patience and encouragement.
-There could be small wondered obstacle stations too.
+Design a gym hall wow obstacle course and with mixed ability groupings make sure each group finds a way to complete the wow course safely and together through support, patience and encouragement.
+There could be small wow challenges, code breaks or activities between obstacle stations too.